audrey617/CS6210-Advanced-Operating-Systems-Notes/README.md

 ## Table of content

-- Week 1 - Introduction to Advanced OS  (A quick review for basic OS concepts)
+- Week 1 : Introduction to Advanced OS
+  - A quick review for basic OS concepts